Elisha Hoffman: Biography

 In 1906, his daughter Florence married Barratt O'Hara who eventually served the state of Illinois as Lieutenant Governor (1913-1917) and a Democratic U.S. Congressman (1949-1951 & 1953-1969).
-Hoffman died on November 5, 1929 in Chicago, Illinois.
+Hoffman died on November 5, 1929, in Chicago, Illinois.

 Works

 In the vast majority of his compositions Hoffman is the author of both the words and music.
 In his composition, Hoffman sought to create songs for congregational worship.
 According to Hoffman, a hymn is "a lyric poem, reverently and devotionally conceived, which is designed to be sung and which expresses the worshipper's attitude toward God or God's purposes in human life.
 It should be simple and metrical in form, genuinely emotional, poetic and literary in style, spiritual in quality, and in its ideas so direct and so immediately apparent as to unify a congregation while singing it."
 Operating under this definition of a hymn, most of Hoffman's compositions are metrically simple (3/4 or 4/4).
 As per the majority of hymns, Hoffman's are also very simple in form, usually a collection of 8 or 16 bar stanzas separated by the return of a central refrain.

 The typical musical and lyrical style in which Hoffman composed can be seen in one of his most popular hymns "What a Wonderful Savior!"
 The piece is in common time and in the key of D major.
 The metre of this hymn is 8.6.8.6 or common metre.
 (The metre of a hymn refers to the syllables contained in each line of a stanza.
-Another of Hoffman's hymns, “Leaning on the Everlasting Arms,” is in long meter, or 10.9.10.9.)
-As with many of Hoffman's hymns, the text of this hymn is fairly repetitive, however there are deep theological truths in the simple lyrics.
+Another of Hoffman's hymns, “Leaning on the Everlasting Arms,” is in a longer meter, 10.9.10.9.).
+As with many of Hoffman's hymns, the text of this hymn is fairly repetitive, however there are deep theological implications in the simple lyrics.